outpaddling/LPJS/README.md

 Large HPC clusters are dominated by Redhat Enterprise Linux (RHEL) and its derivatives, for many good reasons.
-For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
+For one thing, RHEL is the only platform besides Windows that is supported by many commercial science and engineering applications, such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL achieves enterprise reliability and long-term binary compatibility by using older, time-tested and debugged Linux kernels, compilers, and other tools, which often make it difficult to run the latest open source software.
 Many